alpacaxander/omniglobe_update_suite/README.md

    16. Replace {USERNAME} with the username of the account you just created.
    17. Enter your password into the password box then hit OK.

-6. Build
-   1. press the Windows icon/ Start Menu or the Search Windows button in the bottom left.
-   2. Type Powershell, click on Windows Powershell.
-   3. Enter this command into the prompt:
-      `docker build -t cylc C:\cylc\webscrape\`

 ### Run

  1. Right click webscrape_wrapper.ps1 and select "run with PowerShell" (if this is not an option select open).